 |Latest Action:||House - 01/13/2017 Motion to reconsider laid on the table Agreed to without objection.
 (All Actions)|

-|Roll Call Votes:||There have been 26 roll call votes|
+|Roll Call Votes:||There have been 28 roll call votes|

-This bill has the status Passed House
+This bill has the status Agreed to in House

 Here are the steps for Status of Legislation:

-- Passed Senate
+- Agreed to in Senate

-- Passed House
+- Agreed to in House

 Summary: S.Con.Res.3 — 115th Congress (2017-2018)All Information (Except Text)

 Establishes the congressional budget for the federal government for FY2017 and sets forth budgetary levels for FY2018-FY2026.

 (Sec.
-1101) Recommends levels and amounts for FY2017-FY2026 in both houses of Congress for:
+1101) Recommends levels and amounts for FY2017-FY2026 for: